to-ke/mockly/mockly-backend/README.md

 If the required toolchain is missing the handler returns an error message and `exitCode: 1`.

 ### `/api/webrtc/*`
-Placeholder signaling store backed by in-memory dicts (`routes_webrtc.py`).
-Replace this with a real media server/aiortc integration for production use.
+Backed by `aiortc` so the server can accept the browser’s audio track, consume frames, and track simple stats.
+Hit `GET /api/webrtc/session/{id}` to see the last audio timestamp and frame count for a session.
+Replace this mock signaling path with a full media server for production workloads.

 ## Development tips
 - Run backend first (`uvicorn app.main:app --reload`) before starting the frontend.
 Vite proxies `/api` to `localhost:8000`.